-The hottest destination since its December 2011 opening (and nearly impossible to get into thanks to online reservations that are never available), this American dim-sum restaurant snared a James Beard Award right out of the gate—a nearly unheard of occurrence.
-Chef Stuart Brioza’s creative, fresh internationally influenced small plates are wheeled around on carts and carried on trays—just like at your favorite Chinese restaurant—and they are impossibly good.
-In the casual, friendly dining room with a shockingly tiny open kitchen, everything comes easily—perhaps too much so—as you need only point to what you want as it passes by and is described by enthusiastic staff.
-You may be presented with Nova Scotia oysters with spicy kohlrabi kraut and sesame seeds or croquettes created from rabbit and fontina cheese.
-Or you might order from their small menu of standards, which includes savory pancakes.
+One of the hottest destinations since its December 2011 opening (and still nearly impossible to get into, thanks to online reservations that are never available), State Bird snared a James Beard Award right out of the gate—a nearly unheard-of occurrence.
+Chef Stuart Brioza’s creative, fresh, internationally influenced small plates are wheeled around on carts and carried on trays—just like at your favorite Chinese dim sum restaurant—and they are impossibly good.
+In the casual, friendly dining room with a shockingly tiny open kitchen, everything comes easily—perhaps too much so; you need only point to what you want as it passes by.
+The enthusiastic staff might offer you Nova Scotia oysters with spicy kohlrabi kraut and sesame seeds, or croquettes created from rabbit and fontina cheese; you can also order from a small menu of standards, which includes savory pancakes.
 Whatever the case, you’re bound to have a meal to remember.
 Reservations are necessary up to 60 days in advance.
-If you don’t have one, stand in line at 4:30pm, and wait for the doors to open at 5:30pm—you will eventually get seated; one third of the restaurant is set aside for walk-ins, including the chefs’ counter where you may sit or stand, but get the best view of the cooks in action.
+If you don’t have one, stand in line at 4:30pm, and wait for the doors to open at 5:30pm—you will eventually get seated; one third of the restaurant is set aside for walk-ins, including the chefs’ counter where you get the best view of the cooks in action.

 Our Rating Neighborhood Japantown & Environs Hours Mon–Thurs 5:30–10pm, Fri–Sat 5:30–11pm.
 Reservations recommended.
 Transportation Bus: 1, 22, or 38 Phone 415/795-1272 Prices Dishes $3–$22 Cuisine Type Californian Web site State Bird Provisions